SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-jslink-to-spfx-extensions.md

 Since Microsoft SharePoint version 2013, most of the enterprise solutions built on top of Office 365 and SharePoint Online leveraged the _JSLink_ property of fields and list views to customize the rendering of fields.
 However nowdays, within the new "modern" UI of SharePoint Online, most of those customizations are no more available.
 Luckily, with the new SharePoint Framework Extensions you can now provide almost the same functionality in the "modern" UI.
 In this tutorial you will learn how to migrate from old "classic" customizations to the new model based on SharePoint Framework Extensions.

->**Important:**
+> [!IMPORTANT]
-We're not deprecating the "classic" experience - both "classic" and "modern" will coexist.
+> We're not deprecating the "classic" experience - both "classic" and "modern" will coexist.

 _**Applies to:** SharePoint Online_